-The B-14 HMR in particular comes with a stock that is adjustable for cheek height, and length-of-pull to ensure you have the ideal cheek weld for your optics, and your individual shooting preferences.
+The B-14 HMR, in particular, comes with a stock that is adjustable for cheek height, and length-of-pull to ensure you have the ideal cheek weld for your optics, and your individual shooting preferences.
 This makes it a great choice for precision shooters who want to upgrade their rifle, but don’t quite have “down payment on a new car” money to spend on one.

 4. Ruger Precision Rifle

 Full disclosure, the Ruger Precision Rifle is one of not just my favorite rifles, but my favorite possessions, so I may be biased a little.
-Ruger makes a lot of different options, and has some of the best rifles around in classic calibers.
+Ruger makes a lot of different options and has some of the best rifles around in classic calibers.

 I have good reason to love this rifle though.
 For a little over a grand, you can have one of the best precision rifles around, one that is more than capable of holding its own with rifles that are two or three times as expensive.
-For a precision bolt-action geared for long range shooting, I don’t think there’s a better value.
+For a precision bolt-action geared for long-range shooting, I don’t think there’s a better value.

-Sure, there’s things like the Mossberg MVP and the Howa HCR in this same segment, but the RPR is still the most dominant in terms of both sales, and national match wins.
+Sure, there are things like the Mossberg MVP and the Howa HCR in this same segment, but the RPR is still the most dominant in terms of both sales, and national match wins.
 And that is in part due to the RPR being the first rifle to bring the tactical precision rifle in at a price that the average shooter can afford.

 The stock is customizable and adjustable in every way a stock can be adjustable, and if you don’t like it, or the pistol grip, you can swap it out with any AR-15-compatible parts.
-Mine sports a Magpul PRS stock, and an MOE grip, but you can put any of the hundreds of options that are available on it, no problem.
+Mine sports a Magpul PRS stock, and a MOE grip, but you can put any of the hundreds of options that are available on it, no problem.

-You can also easily upgrade things like the bolt handle, bolt shroud, handguard…basically everything, and barrel changes are a snap.
+You can also easily upgrade things like the bolt handle, bolt shroud, handguard…basically, everything, and barrel changes are a snap.
 Overall, this rifle is a great investment in any caliber, but it really shines in 6.5 Creedmoor.
 The only problem is the fact that the things fly off the shelves so fast.

 No, you can’t have mine.

-Semi autos have their own place, and are preferred by many people for different reasons.
-Easier to load than a bolt action rifle, semi autos make for great rifles when you are looking for a field companion if you plan to be out for longer periods of time.
+Semi-autos have their own place and are preferred by many people for different reasons.
+Easier to load than a bolt action rifle, semi-autos make for great rifles when you are looking for a field companion if you plan to be out for longer periods of time.

-They also make great survival rifles, and are extremely efficient for hunting and a variety of other tasks.
+They also make great survival rifles and are extremely efficient for hunting and a variety of other tasks.